-For many long time Austinite's Eeyore's Birthday is both tradition and a celebration of spring.
+For many long time Austinite's Eeyore's Birthday is both an eccentric Austin tradition and a celebration of spring.
 The final Saturday of April brings Austin it's absolutely weirdest and longest running free festival.

 Hours: 11 am to dusk